Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Hyperbits for communications

 and combined with Eq. \eqref{eq:PAequal} gives

-In the case of Bob's choices the probability distribution of the outcomes is not uniform as in Eq. \eqref{eq:AliceUniform}, therefore
+In the case of Bob's choices the probability distribution of the outcomes is not uniform as in Eq. \eqref{eq:AliceUniform}; therefore,

-In Fig. \ref{fig:vectors}, $\vec{y}_{\vec{b},A}$ is decomposed in $c\,\vec{y}_{\bm{1}}$ along the axes parallel to $\vec{y}_{\bm{1}}$ with $0\le c\le 1$ and $\vec{y}_{\perp,\vec{b},A}$ orthogonal to $\vec{y}_{\bm{1}}$.
+In Fig. \ref{fig:vectors}, $\vec{y}_{\vec{b},r}$ is decomposed in $c\,\vec{y}_{\bm{1}}$ along the axes parallel to $\vec{y}_{\bm{1}}$ with $0\le c\le 1$ and $c^\prime N \vec{y}_{\perp,\vec{b},r}$ orthogonal to $\vec{y}_{\bm{1}}$.

-The crucial assumption for our communication tasks is that all possible choices of Alice $A_{\vec{a}}$ must be with equal probability outcomes\footnote{It should be noted that this condition comes from the assumption of the expectation value of the Alice outcome $A\in\{-1,+1\}$ being zero.
-This condition does not reduce the generality of the protocol since it is obtainable by some post-processing (in Alice’s case) or preprocessing (in Bob’s) and can be incorporated into the measurement operators.} as commented along Eq. \eqref{eq:AliceUniform}, and the distribution of Bob's probability outcomes depends on the values of $\alpha$ and $\beta$ going from $-1$ to $1$.
-This assumption allows copying and sharing, as a free resource, a random bit $r$ with vanishing expectation value in the Hyperbit Theory as represented by a circle on the RHS of Eq. \eqref{eq:equivalenceQH}.
+The crucial assumption for our communication tasks is that all possible choices of Alice $A_{\vec{a}}$ must be with equal probability outcomes\footnote{It should be noted that this condition comes from the assumption of the expectation value of the Alice outcome $r\in\{-1,+1\}$ being zero.
+This condition does not reduce the generality of the protocol since it is obtainable by some postprocessing (in Alice’s case) or preprocessing (in Bob’s) and can be incorporated into the measurement operators.} as commented along Eq. \eqref{eq:AliceUniform}, and the distribution of Bob's probability outcomes depends on the values of $\alpha$ and $\beta$ in Eq. \eqref{eq:BobNotUniform} going from $-1$ to $1$.
+This assumption allows copying and sharing, as a free resource, a random bit $r$, equal to Alice's output with vanishing expectation value in the Hyperbit Theory as represented by a circle on the RHS of Eq. \eqref{eq:equivalenceQH}.